 3 Ways to Avoid a Failed Content Strategy

-In 2017, one of the most important steps for winning in the content game is integrating content marketing with search engine optimization (SEO).
+In 2017, one of the most important steps for winning in the marketing game is integrating content marketing with search engine optimization (SEO).
 This true partnership will prove to be necessary in order to create content and optimize it — even for average results.
 Companies in the past which have completely separated these two divisions should make sure these silos work cohesively on a combined strategy.
-While a long-term plan (always with a shared content calendar) is needed, there should be extensive overlap and ongoing communication between content marketers and SEO professionals.
+While a long-term plan (always with a shared calendar) is needed, there should be extensive overlap and ongoing communication between content marketers and SEO professionals.

 1. Ask Yourself, Where’s the Value?